David William Parry

 David William Parry is a British author.

-He has written two collections of poetry, Caliban's Redemption (2004) and The Grammar of Witchcraft (2009), as well as a collection of essays, Mount Athos Inside Me: Essays on Religion, Swedenborg and Arts (2019).
+Life

+David William Parry was born in Portsmouth in 1958.
+He was raised in Fareham by his Anglican mother and Roman Catholic stepfather.

+He graduated from King's College, London, with an undergraduate degree in Religious Studies; from Heythrop College, with a graduate degree in Pastoral Studies; and from the University of South Wales, with a PhD in English.
+His doctoral thesis, "Cultivating Presence: A Conceptual Autoethnography Examining Neofolk and Its Relation to Contemporary Miracle and Mystery Traditions," was published in 2025.

 Career

 Writing

-Parry has written three books.
-His first book, Caliban's Redemption (2004), is a collection of occult poems.
+Parry's first book, Caliban's Redemption (2004), is a collection of occult poems.
 Writing in The London Magazine, Richard Rudgley described Parry's poetry as "homoerotic mysticism".

-Next, Parry published The Grammar of Witchcraft (2009).
-An adaptation of the poetry was staged at Etcetera Theater in Camden in 2022.
+His second, The Grammar of Witchcraft (2009), combines poetry and prose.
+An adaptation of the poetry was staged at Etcetera Theatre in Camden in 2022.
 John Cutler of The Reviews Hub called it "the theatrical equivalent of pâté de foie gras: dense (rich even), provocative in its ingredients, not to everyone’s taste, and probably best enjoyed only occasionally".

-Parry's third book, Mount Athos Inside Me: Essays on Religion, Swedenborg and Arts (Manticore Press 2019), is a collection of essays.
-Parry spoke at TEDxLambeth alongside Haralampi G. Oroschakoff, in a talk entitled "a chat on conceptual arts".
-Parry is a Fellow of the Royal Society of Arts.
+Parry's fourth book and first play, Women in Mayhem, was also staged at the Etcetera Theatre in August 2024.

+Religion

+Parry has served as a worship leader, prison visitor and Bible Study teacher in the Metropolitan Community Church in Balham; as a lay minister in "a number of British Unitarian churches"; and as the caretaking pastor of the Coverdale and Ebenezer Congregational Church in Shadwell.

+In 2013, Indymedia reported that Parry had been "initiated … as a Priest of Nerthus" by Freya Aswynn.

-Parry leads Valentine's Hall.
-In August 2021, BBC London News described Parry's church in south London "as a safe haven for the LGBTQ+ community".
+Parry is presently active in the Old Catholic Apostolic Church.
+As of 2021, he led the St. Valentine's Hall congregation in South London.
+In August 2021, BBC London News described Parry's church "as a safe haven for the LGBTQ+ community".
 In this role he appeared as a contestant on Jimmy Carr's I Literally Just Told You in 2022.

-Podcast
+Other activities

-Parry co-founded a weekly podcast show called THA Talks with Paul Obertelli in 2014 to create a platform that encouraged "Free Thoughts and Open Minds".
-Relatedly, according to the advocacy group Hope not Hate, Parry co-founded The Extremists Club with Jez Turner.
+From 2014 to 2021, Parry co-hosted a weekly podcast show called THA Talks with Paul Obertelli, intended to encourage "Free Thoughts and Open Minds".
+According to Hope not Hate, Parry co-founded the Extremists Club with Jez Turner.
 In 2017, The Independent reported that in an infiltration of the “alt-right” in the UK, Patrik Hermansson of Hope not Hate was introduced to The Extremists Club.

-Central Asia

 In 2013, Parry was interviewed by The Guardian about the UK Border Agency's treatment of a Russian-born poet, Alex Galper (who had studied under Allen Ginsberg).
 Parry was Chairman of Eurasian Creative Guild (ECG).

+In 2019, Parry spoke at TEDxLambeth alongside Haralampi G. Oroschakoff, in a talk entitled "A Chat on Conceptual Arts".
+In 2021, he addressed TEDxLambeth on "Pop Art through the Eyes af a Queer Pastor" and "Conversations, Definitions and Stories."

-He is a Fellow of the Royal Asiatic Society.
+He is a Fellow of the Royal Asiatic Society, the Royal Anthropological Institute and the Royal Society of Arts.